ryokiti0104/inbound-tourism-analysis/README.md

 ### Exchange Rate vs Visitor Arrivals
 ![Exchange vs Visitors](images/exchange_vs_visitors.png)
+The scatter plot suggests a positive relationship between the exchange rate and inbound visitor arrivals, indicating that a weaker yen is associated with higher tourism demand.

 ### Visitor Arrivals vs Tourism Consumption
 ![Visitor vs Consumption](images/visitors_vs_consumption.png)
+The plot indicates a positive relationship between visitor arrivals and tourism consumption.

 ## Regression Analysis
 An OLS regression was conducted to examine the relationship between the exchange rate (JPY/USD) and inbound visitor arrivals.